podio/podio-objc/README.md

 #### PKObjectRepository
 The object repository is an abstraction used to decouple the creation, lookup and deletion of domain objects.
 Its implementation differs depending on the underlying persistence layer and its interface is only concerned with object class and identity.
 #### PKMappingCoordinator
-The mapping manager is responsible for providing each new request operation with an new object mapper.
+The mapping coordinator is responsible for providing each new request operation with an new object mapper.
 This is needed because a single NSManagedObjectContext instance can only be used on the thread that instantiated it.
 Hence, PodioKit needs to create a new object context for each concurrent background operation.

 ## Documentation